laxmikant99/cassandra-lessons/HighWriteLatency.md

 1. Bad disk: SAN or NAS is considered as anti-pattern in Cassandra so we should avoid that.
 Local SSD is preferred for fast read and write.

-2. Large batch write : If we are using batch query and it is of big size it will cause latency at coordinator level.
+2. Large batch write : If we are using batch query and it is of big size it will cause latency at coordinator level.Multi partition batch is kind of anti pattern in Cassandra so avoid that.
-Multi-partition batch, when to use batch, some configuration parameter Large batches : Multi partition batch is kind of anti pattern in Cassandra.
-And also having lots of queries in b
+Batch in cassandra should be used to keep the write atomic in multiple de-normalized tables.
+Below are some configuration parameters related to batch.